dj-wasabi/ansible-zabbix-server/README.md

 # Molecule

-This roles is configured to be tested with Molecule.
-You can find on this page some more information regarding Molecule:
+This role is configured to be tested with Molecule.
+You can find on these pages some more information regarding Molecule:

 * http://werner-dijkerman.nl/2016/07/10/testing-ansible-roles-with-molecule-testinfra-and-docker/
 * http://werner-dijkerman.nl/2016/07/27/extending-ansible-role-testing-with-molecule-by-adding-group_vars-dependencies-and-using-travis-ci/